InternalRBLX/Poke-Codex/README.md

 # Datastore

-## It will be using MySQL to store data!
+### It will be using MySQL to store data!

+# Credits

+### All Models Of Pokemon from: https://www.pkparaiso.com/espada_escudo/sprites_pokemon.php and https://pokemonshowdown.com/